Parm Gill: Political career

-In October 2011, Gill gave a rare mention of the Indian sport of kabaddi in a member's statement supporting the Canadian men's team participating in the upcoming World's Cup in India.
-Gill and fellow Conservative MP Tim Uppal would later watch the Canadian men upset the Pakistani team in the semifinals.

 After witnessing increased gang activity in his riding, Gill toured Western Canadian cities in December 2011 to speak with police and community organizations to see how this could be stopped.
 In May 2012, Gill introduced a private members bill, C-394, which made it a crime to target someone for recruitment into a gang.
 It was eventually passed into law in June 2014.

 In September 2013, Gill was appointed Parliamentary Secretary to the Minister of Veterans Affairs.
 During Rob Ford's drug scandal, Gill was one of the few federal politicians to offer support for the embattled mayor, calling him a "great mayor" who was "doing a wonderful job" in November 2013, and claimed that Torontonians were happy with his record.

 In January 2015, Gill was appointed by Prime Minister Stephen Harper to the role of a Parliamentary Secretary to the Minister of International Trade.
 In May 2015, Gill wrote letters of support to the Canadian Radio-television and Telecommunications Commission (CRTC) for two of his constituents' competing applications for a community radio station in Brampton.
 The Conflict of Interest Act bars parliamentary secretaries from writing such letters to the CRTC and other administrative tribunals, and in October 2013, ethics commissioner Mary Dawson had issued a directive to that effect.
 The Ethics Commissioner ruled in February 2016 that although he had acted in good faith, Gill had violated the Conflict of Interest Act.

 2015 election

 Redistribution of federal ridings took place and concluded shortly before the 2015 federal election.
 Gill's riding, Brampton-Springdale, was eliminated, and he ran in the new riding of Brampton North.

-In August 2015, the Huffington Post reported that a supporter of Gill's who previously bundled donations to Liberal MP Jim Karygiannis, had switched his allegiance and had induced Liberal supporters into donating to Gill without their consent.
+In August 2015, HuffPost reported that a supporter of Gill's who previously bundled donations to Liberal MP Jim Karygiannis, had switched his allegiance and had induced Liberal supporters into donating to Gill without their consent.
 In October 2015, a week and a half before voting day, it was reported that the commissioner of Elections Canada launched an investigation into these claims.